EdvinMorales/CyberSecurity-SiM/README.md

 https://drive.google.com/file/d/1MhYpT4_3MMhOubcB6gD_I94WNEIMxBq5/view?usp=sharing

 Academy Pen Test(Sim3_PenTest.pdf) - Created observations and solution to Pen Test with in depth guide how attackers can compromise the network using tools like Metasploit, Meterpreter shell, Pass the Hash and Lateral movement

+Resolving Permissions Vulnerabilities(SIM_MockReport_EdvinM.pdf)- Lead the discovery of files with loose permissions.
+Compare files by hash and create a backup for further analysis